michaldziurowski/go-performance-tools/README.md

 	cWork := make(chan []string, 100) // channel on which we will be sending batches for workers

 	for i := 0; i < noOfWorkers; i++ {
-		go func() { // worker code - receives batch of lines, calculates duration for car and sums it up with previousely calculated values for dataBatch := range cWork {
+		go func() { // worker code - receives a batch of lines, calculates the duration for car and sums it up with reviously calculated values for dataBatch := range cWork {
 				for x := 0; x < len(dataBatch); x++ {
 					line := dataBatch[x]